astrapi69/pdf-to-text-ui/HELP.md

 - **Toolbar**:
     - **Select OCR Language**: Dropdown menu for selecting the desired OCR language.
     - **Import PDF**: Button to open a file chooser dialog for selecting a PDF file.
+    - **Start the OCR Process**: Button that starts the OCR processing.
     - **Export to File**: Button to export the extracted text to a file.
+    - **Clear PDF and Editors**: Button to clear the selected PDF file if selected and clears all text Editors
 - **Text Area**:
     - A large, editable space to display the extracted text.
 - **Logging Panel**: